 The 3-pin serial interface is enabled only when the device is in the Extended Control mode.
-The pins of this interface are Serial Clock (SCLK), Serial Data (SDATA) and Serial Interface Chip Select (SCS) Eight write only registers are accessible through this serial interface.
+The pins of this interface are Serial Clock (SCLK), Serial Data (SDATA) and Serial Interface Chip Select (SCS).
+Eight write only registers are accessible through this serial interface.
+Registers are write only and can not be read back.

-SCS: This signal should be asserted low while accessing a register through the serial interface.
+SCS: This signal must be asserted low to access a register through the serial interface.
 Setup and hold times with respect to the SCLK must be observed.

-SCLK: Serial data input is accepted with the rising edge of this signal.
+SCLK: Serial data input is accepted at the rising edge of this signal.
+There is no minimum frequency requirement for SCLK.